 “Through our grief, we have come to a closer understanding of Gods' amazing love and grace.
 We have been carried by the love and prayers of many people and the support of our church - Chipping Campden Baptist Church - and over six years on we still miss Tom terribly, but you learn to carry on and take the bad days with the good.”

 “We believe that this Tea Room is where God wants us to be and how He wants us to serve Him - I never wanted anything like this before I became a Christian, but God put it firmly on my heart.
-It has taken many years, the death of our youngest son and a lot of soul searching and seeking for us both to realise that this is God’s plan for us.”
+It has taken many years, the death of our youngest son and a lot of soul searching and seeking for us both to realize that this is God’s plan for us.”

 “If you don't already have a personal relationship with Jesus why not take some time to find out more, maybe through Alpha courses which are run all over the country.
 We welcome the opportunity to talk about our experiences on our journey so far, either to individuals or to groups of people by arrangement.”